-The Board Chairman shall notify the Board of Directors upon making any final decisions.
+The Chairman of the Board shall notify the Board of Directors upon making any final decisions.

-- If the disclosure involves a Director, the disclosure shall be referred directly to the Board of Directors who shall then be responsible for the investigation and recommendation to the Board of Directors of WZ.
+v.
+If the disclosure involves a Director, the disclosure shall be referred directly to the Board of Directors who shall then be responsible for the investigation and recommendation to the Board of Directors of WZS.
 The Board of Directors has the authority to make final decisions.

 Being informed and having the opportunity to be heard